KayoSilva19/explorer-challenge-02/README.md

 > Status: Completed ✅

-### A landing page focused on promoting a furniture store
+### A landing page focused on high-performance training

 ## Technologies Used: